gpbl/react-day-picker/docs/selections.md

 }
 ```

+## Disabling days

+Use the `disabled` prop to disable the days in the selection mode.

 ## Turning off selection mode

 Use the `min` and `max` props to limit the amount of days in the range.